 #2 Banff National Park sounds more like my idea of relaxation however, with idyllic vistas and numerous spa facilities to help you unwind after a day of wandering around peaceful, nature trails.

-#3 Newfoundland, has however, won my heart.
-Not only does it have quaint sounding little villages to visit called Heart’s Desire, Heart’s Content and Cupids, its quiet coastal location is screaming out to me.
+#3 Newfoundland, has, however, won my heart.
+Not only does it have quaint sounding little villages to visit called Heart’s Desire, Heart’s Content and Cupids, but its quiet coastal location is also screaming out to me.
 There is nothing I find more relaxing than the sounds of the sea gently brushing up against a Cliff-side as I am trying to fall asleep.

 “Canada is more than its hulking-mountain, craggy-coast good looks: it also cooks extraordinary meals, rocks cool culture and unfurls wild, moose-spotting road trips.”
 (Lonely Planet)